 Earlier this year, I decided I wanted to take my health into further consideration.
 My health has never been poor overall, but it was definitely not as good as it could be.
-I’ve always teetered around having a low iron count, but never fully diagnosed with the condition.
+My iron count is always low, but never low enough for a full diagnosis.
 Still, I’ve always had a lot of the problems that come with a low iron count, like constantly feeling cold, random tiredness, headaches, and damaged skin.
 Eventually, I became tired of my friends and family constantly running away from me when I touched them with my cold hands and decided to actually do something about it.
 So now, I decided to try a couple of types of vitamins to see if it helps!

 Everyone takes vitamins as a little kid.
 I remember having a tub of the Flintstones chewable ones by my sink every morning as a kid.
 I would sometimes sneak another in the morning, just so I could eat another because they were so yummy.
-As you get older, rest assured, they may not taste the same, but they’re just as helpful.
+As you get older, rest assured, they may not taste the same.
+They’re just as helpful.
 A little over a month ago, I began using vitamins from Care/of, one of the many order-to-door vitamin companies.
-I did my research and cost evaluation and after some thought, I decided they were the best company for me.
+I did my research and cost evaluation.
+After some thought, Care/of was the best option for me.

 My first pack was a bit big and I got 11 pills, from Garlic to Iron.
 I have since narrowed it down to 6, but it was good to get a bit of a head start.
 Using the referral codes (mine is jcdgye for up to $40 off!) really helped me get started.
-Their app sends me notifications at 8AM each morning reminding me to go ahead and take my vitamins because while they have definitely become part of my routine, I do occasionally forget things in the hustle of getting out the door.
-As an added bonus, the little compostable packets that their vitamins come in each have a fact of the day on them, which is a nice way to wake up in the morning.
+Their app sends me notifications at 8AM each morning reminding me to go ahead and take my vitamins.
+While they are part of my routine, I do occasionally forget things in the hustle of getting out the door.
+As an added bonus, the little compostable packets that their vitamins come in each have a fact of the day on them.

 As a part of this new wellness journey, I didn’t want to make drastic changes to myself.
 Instead, I want to implement new aspects of my lifestyle that would not only make me healthier, but also happier.
 Taking vitamins, especially my iron pills, has allowed me to enjoy travel more because I don’t have to constantly shiver when I get off the plane.
 Instead, I’m enjoying getting off and being able to retain some warmth.
 Walking around all day in 35 degree weather in New York isn’t as painful or frigid as it once was, which is a beautiful thing.